RachWalm/dyslexia/README.md

     iframe width="560" height="215" src="https://www.youtube.com/embed/y-OqesxoR1k?start=12" title="What dyslexia is like from Youtube video"

+## Web resources used

+[Chrome-DevTools](https://developer.chrome.com/docs/devtools/) were extremely useful for trying out different code without affecting my core code and particularly when working on responsiveness.

+[Lighthouse](https://developer.chrome.com/docs/lighthouse/overview/) was used to run the checks for performance and accessibility.

+[HTML-md-validator](https://validator.w3.org/) was used to validate the HTML.

+[CSS-validator](https://jigsaw.w3.org/css-validator/) was used to perform the CSS validation.

+The first image in my README.md was a screenshot from [AmIResponsive](https://amiresponsive.co.uk/).

+The pallet for the colors for the overall look of the website were generated using https://coolors.co/

+Icons were taken from [font-awesome](https://fontawesome.com/).

 ### External links

 - External Link to The Dyslexia Association of London - https://www.dyslexialondon.org/